 2014 - 2015

-Four team members of 33 Buckets (Mark Huerta, Paul Strong, Vid Micevic, and Shardul Golwalkar) traveled to Bangladesh in December 2014 to complete the water project that had started four years ago.
-A community Water Advisory Committee was formed, a filtration system was installed in partnership with the Green Dot Corporation in Dhaka, a housing building was constructed, and storage containers were delivered.
-Additionally, the school begun to generate revenue through water sales.
-This revenue stream will be used to maintain the system for a very long time and to improve the education at the school.
-The team left extremely inspired and humbled by their experience.
+Four team members of 33 Buckets - Mark Huerta, Paul Strong, Vid Micevic, and Shardul Golwalkar - traveled to Bangladesh in December 2014.
+We formed a community Water Advisory Committee and installed a filtration system in partnership with the Green Dot Corporation in Dhaka.
+The team left inspired and humbled by their experience.
 They will never forget all of the beautiful souls they met that made the trip so special.

-As of October 2017, the water project continues to serve 900 students at the Rahima Hoque Girls' College and thousands more in their families, neighboring schools, and the surrounding community of Baher Char.
+As of June 2018, the system continues to serve over 900 students at the Rahima Hoque Girls' College and thousands more in their families, neighboring schools, and the surrounding community of Baher Char.
 The College has since received government support and funding in part because of its tireless commitment to provide safe drinking water to its students and community.

 2015 - 2016